-The need and demand for automation for an application – whether it is an assembly, packaging, or palletizing is continuing to have an increasingly growth rate at a very fast pace.
+The need and demand for automation for an application – whether it is an assembly, packaging, or palletizing is continuing to have an increasing growth rate at a very fast pace.
 Because of the price of the robotics has started to decline and the return on investment is continually rising, the attractiveness for this viable option has become more enticing for many businesses.
-Companies has started to considered using robotics for their conveyor, palletizing, and packaging applications.
-But companies have to face the problems that comes with this presentation.
+Companies have started to considered using robotics for their conveyor, palletizing, and packaging applications.
+But companies have to face the problems that come with this presentation.

 Many participants in the industrial world can relate to the following issues and excuses listed below by the robot manufacturers as to why customers should clean up their business processes:

 - Parts that are mixed or jumbled together

 - Parts are tightly close to each other

 - Parts that do not create a consistent steady flow

 - Parts that are not placed the right way